Blendify/blender-manual/blender_docs/manual/grease_pencil/modes/draw/tool_settings/brushes/erase_brush.rst

 Erase Brush
 ***********

-Erase brushes are the special types of brushes that use *Grease Pencil* for erase tools.
+Erase brushes are the special types of brushes that uses *Grease Pencil* for *Erase* tools.
-The brush can be changed from the tool setting.
+The brush can be changed in the Tool Settings.

 Soft and hard eraser brushes are settings variations of the same *Erase Brush*. you can create many brushes, each with unique settings